 Your Complete Digital Marketing Checklist

 There’s no better time than the start of a new year to get organized.
-To take a moment and reflect on what worked in 2017, and what needs to change for 2018.
+To take a moment and reflect on what worked in last year, and what needs to change for this year.

 Technology and trends are always evolving, so to help you stay on top of it all, we’ve put together this checklist.
 If you can tick off every item on this list, then your digital marketing strategy is ready for another great year.